vincetran96/Scrape-Finance-Data-v2/README.md

 ```
 ### Celery
 Look inside each log file.
+## How This Scraper Works
+This scraper utilizes [scrapy-redis](https://github.com/rmax/scrapy-redis) and Redis to crawl and scrape tickers' information from a top-down approach (going from business types, then industries, then tickers in each business type-industry combination) by passing necessary information into Redis queues for different Spiders to consume.
+The scraper also makes use of Torproxy to avoid IP-banning.
 # Limitations and Lessons Learned <a name="limitations"></a>
 ## Limitations
 - When talking about a crawler/scraper, one must consider speed, among other things.
 That said, I haven't run a benchmark for this scraper project.